-Rationale text from the development of TOP-001-3 in Project 2014-03 follows.
-Additional information can be found on the Project 2014-03 project page.
+Rationale text from the development of TOP-001-3 in Project 2014-03 and TOP-001-4 in Project 2016-01 follows.
+Additional information can be found on the Project 2014-03 and Project 2016-01 pages.

 The phrase 'cannot be physically implemented' means that a Transmission Operator may request something to be done that is not physically possible due to its lack of knowledge of the system involved.